![]() ![]() Buddha Sutras |

 Cun means that dharmas are in the unsurpassed enlightenment state.

-Hā means that dharmas have no causations.
+Hā means that dharmas [in true suchness] have no causations.

-Since there are no defilements, one attains the unsurpassed enlightenment.
+Because there are no defilements, one attains the unsurpassed enlightenment.